Fried Battered Apple Rings

 You should get about 6 slices out of each apple.
 After you have peeled the skin off, slice them and using a small round cookie cutter cut out the core.
 If you have an apple corer go ahead and use it!

-Step 3 – Deep-frying apple rings:
+Step 3 – Deep-frying:

 Step 4 – Cinnamon sugar coating:

-Note: The fried apple rings will turn from crispy to soft pretty fast so don’t panic!
+Fried apple rings will turn from crispy to soft pretty fast so don’t panic!
 That’s the way they are!

 Fried Battered Apple Rings